 The Sir William Hillary was launched on 22 November 1929 and after undergoing trials, including a 4-hour endurance test, came on station before the year had ended.
 Kept in the Bay, she was instantly available should the summons occur.
 The crew were ferried out in the motorboat William Myatt, that was kept in the Camber, Eastern Dockyard, where there was always someone on duty.
 The Sir William Hillary first reported call out was to a collision in the Channel on 2 March 1930.
 The Japanese 5,500-ton cargo vessel Moke Maru had collided with the coastal vessel Mackvill of London, causing damage to both.
 The Sir William Hillary escorted both ships into the harbour.

 Edward, Prince of Wales (later Edward VIII) officially launched the Sir William Hillary from the slipway in the Wellington Dock on 10 July 1930.
-He flew into Swingate aerodrome especially for the occasion.
+He flew into the former Swingate aerodrome especially for the occasion.
 By this time, Colin Bryant was the Coxswain but it was not until 2 July 1932 that it was reported the Sir William Hillary had been called to deal with an aircraft in distress.
 The aircraft, it was said, had come down in the sea between the South Goodwin’s and the Brake Buoy but it was not there when the lifeboat arrived.
 In fact, the plane had remained afloat and skimmed the surface of the water to Calais sands where she ‘landed’.

 Two days before, the Sir William Hillary had undertaken a traditional type of rescue when she went to Herne Bay in record time to go to the aid of the yacht Rosilinde.
 The lifeboat crew took a casualty on board leaving the other crewmember on the Rosilinde and towed the yacht back to Dover.
 In October that year, the Sir William Hillary was called out to see if she could find a German mail and freight aeroplane that was reported missing while on a flight from London to Berlin.
 The plane was a single-engine low winged Junkers that had left Croydon with two crew and no passengers at 20.55hrs.
 At 21.37hrs, three mayday distress signals in rapid succession were received but the Dover lifeboat searched the area where it was believe the plane had come down without success.